-As illustrated in the table entitled 2022-23 NWEA MAP ELA Assessment End of Year Results, BBL 1 students did not meet the median growth percentile for all students tested.
-The target growth goal for this measure is 50, with BBL 1's results being 45.
-While it is clear that BBL 1 students experienced growth in ELA, we fell short of the normed median growth percentile rate.
-Further, our result on this measure for the 2021-2022 school year was 41, demonstrating improvement on our achievement between the 2021-2022 and 2022-2023 school years.
+As illustrated in the table entitled 2022-23 NWEA MAP ELA Assessment End of Year Results, BBL 2 students did not meet the median growth percentile for all students tested.
+The target growth goal for this measure is 50, with BBL 2's results being 43.
+While it is clear that BBL 2 students experienced growth in ELA, we fell short of the normed median growth percentile rate.
+Further, our result on this measure for the 2021-2022 school year was 28, demonstrating significant improvement on this measure between the 2021-2022 and 2022-2023 school years.

 Neither our low initial achievers nor our students with disabilities groups achieved their target growth goals.
+However, BBL 2 students demonstrated improvement in each growth measure from previous school year.

-During 2022-23, in addition to the New York State 3^{rd} - 8^{th} grade exams, the school primarily used the following assessment to measure student growth and achievement in ELA: NWEA MAP rates.
-The Institute will retroactively send schools the 2021-22 comparative performance analysis using mean scale scores in fall 2023.
+During 2022-23, in addition to the New York State $3^{rd} - 8^{th}$ grade exams, the school primarily used the following assessment to measure student growth and achievement in ELA: NWEA MAP school.

-NWEA ELA
+NWEA

-2022-23 NWEA MAP ELA Assessment End of Year Results Measure Subgroup Target Tested Results Met?
+Measure Subgroup Target Tested Results Met?

-1 Measure 1: Each year, the school's median growth percentile of all 3 rd through 8 th grade students will be greater than 50.
-Student All students 50 238 45 No growth is the difference between the beginning of year score and the end of year score.
-Measure 2: Each year, the school's median growth percentile of all 3 rd through 8 th grade students whose achievement did not meet or Low initial 55 132 46 No exceed the RIT score proficiency equivalent in achievers 33 132 40 INO the fall will meet or exceed 55 in the spring administration.
-Measure 3: Each year, the median growth percentile of 3 rd through 8 th grade students with disabilities at the school will be equal to or Students with 45 33 42 No greater than the median growth of 3 rd through disabilities 5 45 33 42 INO 8 th grade general education students at the school.
-Measure 4: Each year, 75% of 3 rd through 8 th grade students enrolled in at least their second year at the school will meet or exceed 2+ students 75% 235 40% No the RIT score proficiency equivalent according 2.
-Students , 5/0 233 40/0 140 to the most recent linking study comparing NWEA Growth to New York State standards.
-6
+Measure 1: Each year, the school's median growth percentile of all 3rd through 8th grade growth percentile of all 3rd through 8th grade students will be greater than 50.
+Student All students 50 201 43 No growth is the difference between the beginning of year score and the end of year score.
+Measure 2: Each year, the school's median growth percentile of all 3rd through 8th grade students whose achievement did not meet or Low initial 55 108 41 No exceed the RIT score proficiency equivalent in achievers the fall will meet or exceed 55 in the spring administration.
+Measure 3: Each year, the median growth percentile of 3rd through 8th grade students with disabilities at the school will be equal to or Students with 43 21 24 No greater than the median growth of 3rd through disabilities5 8th grade general education students at the